 Making a Talking Character Animation in PowerPoint is an easy job if you know which tools to use.
-Flash Once and Animation Painter are those tools we used in this presentation.
+Flash Once and Animation Painter are the tools we used in this presentation.
 The idea for Talking Animation is to use different Lip Sync poses for each alphabet that your character is going to speak.

 In this Talking Animation Presentation, our character is speaking only 3 words “I Love You”; which contain 8 alphabets and we are showing one Lip Sync image corresponding to each alphabet using the Flash Once animation effect.
 The character in this presentation has been drawn using Shape Tools and if you don’t want to use Lip Sync images (or you don’t find a ready-made one with transparent background) then you can also draw different Lip Sync poses of the mouth using Shape Tools as well.
 See Figure 1.1:

 Figure 1.1 represents 12 different images of Lip Sync poses and each image represents one or more English Alphabets.
 You can Google for “Lip Sync” and you can find tons of ready-made images to use in PowerPoint.
 The only condition is; the images should have Transparent Background, so you may place them on top of other objects in the presentation without hiding any part of the background picture.
-I briefly explained about PNG file types (Transparent Background Images) in How To Create Realistic Animation in PowerPoint post.
+I briefly explained PNG file types (Transparent Background Images) in How To Create Realistic Animation in the PowerPoint post.

-In figure 1.2, you can see the highlighted selected image we used in our Talking Animation presentation but this image has a white background.
+In Figure 1.2, you can see the highlighted selected image we used in our Talking Animation presentation but this image has a white background.
 You can use the Remove Background feature of PowerPoint to make the white background transparent from Format Tab.
 See Figure 1.3:

-After inserting the image from Google Image Search results, select the Picture – click Format tab – and then click Remove Background and you will see a new Background Removal tab.
+After inserting the image from Google Image Search results, select the Picture – click the Format tab – and then click Remove Background and you will see a new Background Removal tab.
 From the Background Removal tab, select “Mark Areas to Keep” and your Mouse Pointer will change into a Pencil.
 See the Lip Sync colors in the above picture with a Magenta Background.
 The Magenta Color indicates that after marking the areas to Keep and Remove when you will press the Keep Changes button then all the areas having Magenta color will get removed.
 See Figure 1.4:

-When you will draw Keep Area pencil over the lips then you will start seeing them in their original colors as shown in the image above.
-The 3rd row of Lip sync poses is in gray color with Magenta background all over.
+When you will draw the Keep Area pencil over the lips then you will start seeing them in their original colors as shown in the image above.
+The 3rd row of Lip sync poses is in gray color with a Magenta background all over.
 Pressing the Keep Changes button will remove the bottom Lip Sync poses from the picture.
 So, you can Mark Areas To Keep.

 As this is a single picture having all the lip-sync poses.
-Once you remove the background then you can make duplicates (Hold down CTRL+SHIFT key while dragging-and-dropping; called Smart Cut-n-Paste) of the same picture and then use Crop command to keep one Lip Sync pose in each picture and you need 12 different pictures for each pose.
+Once you remove the background then you can make duplicates (Hold down the CTRL+SHIFT key while dragging-and-dropping; called Smart Cut-n-Paste) of the same picture and then use the Crop command to keep one Lip Sync pose in each picture you need 12 different pictures for each pose.
 See Figure 1.5:

 Let’s Talk About Animation Effects